 Kevin Huddleston, M.D.

 Elder, The Vine Church, Temple, TX

 For those who wish to know, my name is Kevin Huddleston.
 I am an obstetrician/gynecologist practicing in Central Texas at Scott and White Memorial Hospital.
-I had the privilege of being able to visit Neema House in Arusha, Tanzania this past summer.
+I had the privilege of being able to visit Neema in Arusha, Tanzania this past summer.

 Having known Michael and Dorris Fortson for many years, it was no secret that they had something special in mind when they started plans to begin

 an orphanage in Tanzania.

 Back home, we heard of their search for the right place and their visiting many different orphanages that already existed in that region of Africa to get a sense of what was truly needed.
 The time spent gathering information and formulating a plan for what they had in mind was not in vain.

 Neema Village is special because it addresses a need that is currently not met by any other orphanage in Arusha.
 While there are many orphanages for young children, Neem is the only orphanage in Arusha that only takes in orphaned or abandoned babies.
 Having had the chance to visit and see firsthand the home and the organization, it was comforting to know that everyone who has chosen to be a part of Neema has chosen to be a part of something that is very special.

 From administration to the nannies, housekeepers, and even the guards, everyone is committed to the care of those babies.
 It was a blessing to have been able to witness the kindness and compassion that is given 24/7 for all those babies.